 In 2014, it was estimated that 2,600 EMS professionals were assaulted in the field.

 These are only the reported numbers which are believed to be much higher.
+Considering a large portion of society has no respect for law and order and consequences for ones own actions seem nonexistent, these assaults will continue.

 Amazing true testimonials from Police Defensive Tactics Instructors on the GST.
 "GST has been a game changer from a technique, officer safety and culture stand point" "Don't let Officers be victims of old school methodolgy".